alanjoshua/Kurama-Engine/README.md

 <p> This program currently does not have a properly functioning API as it embedded with my test program.
 I am working on making the graphics engine separate

 ## Features
+* OpenGL support
+* software rendering mode if the user does not want to use openGL
 * Reading .OBJ files and rendering the models as a mesh
 * Capable of triangulating n-gons (polygons with number of sides greater than 3)
 * Switching between Matrix and Quaternion rotation mode